Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Narration improves engagement and encoding

-Narration, especially when presented by a clear human voice and paired with visuals, also facilitates dual-channel processing, potentially resulting in improved information encoding and recall.
+Narration, especially when delivered by a clear human voice and paired with visuals, also facilitates dual-channel processing, potentially improving information encoding and recall.

 Adding visuals strengthens encoding